 - What did you not like about your birth experience, if anything?

 - What surprised you about your contractions/labor?

-- In reflection, would you do anything differently, either before the birth, during or after?
+- In reflection, would you do anything differently, either before, during, or after the birth?

 - How was your birth experience different from what you imagined it to be?